Last Updated on

 Did you know?
 Many historians believe that Maria Clara is loosely based on Rizal’s own lost love, Leonor Rivera.
 The character got its name in honor of the Virgin of Salambaw and Sta.
 Clara.

-Claim to fame: A film that put Nora Aunor on a pedestal, “Himala” is a cinematic masterpiece like no other.
+Claim to fame: A film that put Nora Aunor on the pedestal, “Himala” is a cinematic masterpiece like no other.
 It’s a story of Elsa, an illegitimate child who claimed to have visions of the Virgin Mary during an eclipse.
-Soon, droves of miracle-seekers trooped into Barrio Cupang to hear Elsa’s one last speech.
+Soon, droves of miracle-seekers trooped to Barrio Cupang to hear Elsa’s one last speech.
 The rest, as they always say, is film history.

 Areas of influence: This Ishmael Bernal’s 1982 landmark movie gave birth to one of Philippine cinema’s most unforgettable lines.
-We simply hear “Walang himala!” from a gay impersonator and know right there and then who they’re trying to imitate.
-And after all these years, Elsa still warns us of the ugly side of religion, our blind search for miracles, and everything in between.
+And after all these years, Elsa still warns us of the ugly side of religion, our tendency to blindly search for miracles, and everything in between.

-Areas of influence: Whether it’s in comics, movies, or TV shows, the impact of Darna equals that of America’s Superman.
+Areas of influence: Whether it’s in comics, movies, or TV shows, the impact of Darna equals that of America’s Wonderwoman.
 The name of this heroine has tremendous audience appeal that female celebrities who portrayed her each enjoyed overwhelming stardom.
-The lines “Darna”, “Narda”, and “Ding ang bato!” have also penetrated Filipino pop culture with an impact still unparalleled by any other Pinoy superhero.
+The line “Ding ang bato!” has also penetrated Filipino pop culture with an impact still unparalleled by any other Pinoy superhero.

 Featured image courtesy of: superstarnora.blogspot.com